tommilligan/simple-payments-engine/README.md

 - use something like RocksDB for a very simple, fast database-in-a-file
   - see also Redis etc. though that will be significantly slower

+### Scaling

+Already mentioned in the data sizes section, for scaling I'd move to a horizontally sharded model.

+If running as a microservice, I'd have:

+- Pool of `read` workers, to accept an incoming CSV, deserialise, shard actions by `tx` and forward to:
+- Pool of `ledger` workers to handle collating actions related to a range of `tx`s
+- Small pool of `write` workers to handle returning the current state across many `ledger` workers
+  - This would actually be kind of interesting in terms of consistency

+### Other grab bag of notes

+- Input data format is pretty inefficient (at the very least, `type` should be an enum of 0-4)
+- Client id is pretty small?
+Only u16?

 ## Assumptions

 Big list of assumptions I made: